drand/website/docs/about/README.md

   project and providing the push to make drand a production ready network.

 :::tip Get in touch
-If you have any questions or comments, you can reach the Drand team at [info@drand.love](mailto:info@drand.love) or join the [drand slack workspace](https://join.slack.com/t/drandworkspace/shared_invite/zt-19u4rf6if-bf7lxIvF2zYn4~TrBwfkiA).
+If you have any questions or comments, you can reach the drand team at [info@drand.love](mailto:info@drand.love) or join the [drand slack workspace](https://join.slack.com/t/drandworkspace/shared_invite/zt-19u4rf6if-bf7lxIvF2zYn4~TrBwfkiA).
 :::